-- As at December 31, 2022: - The Ghanaian membership on the Board was 50%. - The Ghanaian membership on the Audit and Risk, Cyber & Information Security Committees was 33%. - Independent directors form 50% of the Board. - The Board confirms that no two related persons were serving on the Board and any financial holding company.
+- As at December 31, 2023: - The Ghanaian membership on the Board was 50%. - Ghanaian membership on the Audit Committee was 33% - Ghanaian membership on the Risk, Cyber and Information Security Committee was 50%. - Independent directors form 50% of the Board.

+The Board confirms that no two related persons were serving on the Board and any financial holding company.

-Resignations (Board)
+Appointments (Board)